deepjavalibrary/djl/examples/docs/train_mnist_mlp.md

 [INFO ] - epoch P50: 29.520 s, P90: 29.520 s
 ```

-The results show that we reached 96.93% validation accuracy at the end of the second epoch.
+The results show that you reached 96.93% validation accuracy at the end of the second epoch.

 You can also run the example with your own arguments.
-For example, you can train for 5 epochs using batch size 64 and save the model to a specified folder `mlp_model` using the following command:
+For example, you can train for five epochs using batch size 64 and save the model to a specified folder `mlp_model` using the following command:

 ```
 cd examples